In this article...

 What are some examples of defamation?

-As stated, a case involving defamation per se is easier to prove that defamation per quod.
-The categories of statements involving defamation per se in Indiana are communications that impute: 1) criminal conduct, 2) a loathesome disease, 3) misconduct in one’s profession, trade, office or occupation or 4) sexual misconduct.
+As stated, a case involving defamation per se is easier to prove than defamation per quod.
+The categories of statements involving defamation per se in Indiana are communications that impute: 1) criminal conduct, 2) a loathsome disease, 3) misconduct in one’s profession, trade, office, or occupation, or 4) sexual misconduct.
 Accordingly, nine times out of ten when you see a successful outcome for the plaintiff in a defamation case, it will involve one of these types of statements.
 Some examples might be if someone were to untruthfully say 1) “I saw Tom commit a robbery last night,” 2) “I know Tom has HIV because I saw his medical records,” 3) “I saw Tom falsifying the records at his accounting firm and then destroying the files,” or 4) “I know that Tom is forcing his secretary to have sexual relations with him.”
-If you believe that a similar statement was published by someone about you, and that you have been damaged by it, you should contact an Indiana defamation attorney.
+If you believe that a similar statement was published by someone about ou, and that you have been damaged by it, you should contact an Indiana defamation attorney.

 How do you prove defamation in Indiana?